20urc3/Sekiryu/README.md

 # Sekiryu v0.0.2

 This Ghidra Toolkit is a comprehensive suite of tools designed to streamline and automate various tasks associated with running Ghidra in Headless mode.
 This toolkit provides a wide range of scripts that can be executed both inside and alongside Ghidra, enabling users to perform tasks such as Vulnerability Hunting, Pseudo-code Commenting with ChatGPT and Reporting with Data Visualization on the analyzed codebase.
+It allows user to load and save their own script and interract with the built-in API of the script.

 ## Key Features